Plastic crystal: History

+Plastic crystals were discovered in 1938 by Belgian chemist Jean Timmermans by their anomalously low entropy of fusion.
+He found that organic substances having an entropy of fusion lower than approximately 17 J·K−1·mol−1 (~2R, where R is the molar gas constant) had peculiar properties.
+Timmermans named them molecular globulare.
+Michils showed in 1948 that these organic compounds are easily deformed and accordingly named them plastic crystals (cristaux organiques plastiques).

 Mechanical properties

-Plastic crystals behave like true plastic metals under mechanical stress.
+Some plastic crystals, like aminoborane, when subjected to mechanical stress, exhibit behavior similar to ductile metals such as lead, gold, silver, or copper.
+This is different from typical molecular crystals, which are brittle and fragile.

-For example, closer to melting, plastic crystals show high ductility and/or malleability.
-Plastic crystals can flow through a hole under pressure.
-For example, aminoborane plastic crystals bend, twist and stretch with characteristic necking, under appropriate stress.
-These crystals can be literally shaped into any possible way, like copper or silver metals.
+For instance, as they approach their melting point, they become highly ductile and malleable.
+Under pressure, these crystals can flow through a hole.
+They exhibit bending, twisting, and stretching with characteristic necking under appropriate stress.
+These crystals can be molded into various shapes, much like copper or silver.
+Perfluorocyclohexane is plastic to such a degree that it will start to flow under its own weight.

-This way, they are very unique compared to other molecular crystals, which are generally brittle and fragile.

 Plastic crystals versus liquid crystals

 Like liquid crystals, plastic crystals can be considered a transitional stage between real solids and real liquids and can be considered soft matter.
 Another common denominator is the simultaneous presence of order and disorder.
 Both types of phases are usually observed between the true solid and liquid phases on the temperature scale:

 The difference between liquid and plastic crystals is easily observed in X-ray diffraction.
 Plastic crystals possess strong long range order and therefore show sharp Bragg reflections.
 Liquid crystals show none or very broad Bragg peaks because the order is not long range.
 The molecules that give rise to liquid crystalline behavior often have a strongly elongated or disc like shape.
 Plastic crystals consist usually of almost spherical objects.
 In this respect one could see them as opposites.

-Certain liquid crystals go through plastic crystal phase before melting.
+Certain liquid crystals go through a plastic crystal phase before melting.
 In general, liquid crystals are closer to liquids while plastic crystals are closer to true crystals.